Identity Architecture¶

 Nodes who want to take this into account might accept some sort of

-, perhaps a signed statement from Alice
+e : Evidence, perhaps a signed statement from Alice, so that they

-can recognize that readsFor e (Bob, Alice)
+can recognize that readsFor e (Bob, Alice).

-is not symmetric: readsFor e (x,y)
+Note that readsFor is not symmetric: readsFor e (x,y) does not

-exists such that readsFor z (y,x)
+imply that any z exists such that readsFor z (y,x).

 type ReadsFor (OrdKey EncryptorType Plaintext Ciphertext Evidence : Type) :=